Aman14nx/Project-Solar-Motion-Light-/README.md

 Remote Monitoring: Leverage ESP32’s Wi-Fi capabilities for system updates and alerts.
 Conclusion
 This project demonstrates a robust and sustainable lighting solution, powered entirely by renewable energy.
 With its autonomous design and potential for upgrades, it serves as a versatile system for various environments.

+i Will more modify it and uploade a better version